 Even among patients who do participate in a clinical trial, some may be treated with the investigational drug, and some may be treated with a placebo (a substance not expected to have any real medical effect), often along with existing standard of care, or a different therapy for comparison.
 Drugs that are being tested in clinical trials may prove to be ineffective, or they may have unknown, sometimes serious, side effects.

 The clinical trial process depends on the kind of trial being conducted.
-The clinical trial team includes doctors, research coordinators, and other health care professionals.
+The clinical trial team includes doctors, research coordinators, and other healthcare professionals.
 They check the health of the participant at the beginning of the trial, give specific instructions for participating in the trial, monitor the participant carefully during the trial, and follow up after the trial is completed.

-For trials conducted at NYU Langone Medical Center, researchers, doctors, and other health professionals administer the clinical trials according to strict rules set by the Federal Office of Human Subjects Protections and the FDA.
+For trials conducted at NYU Langone Health, researchers, doctors, and other health professionals administer the clinical trials according to strict rules set by the Federal Office of Human Subjects Protections and the FDA.
 The federal government sets the rules to make sure that people who agree to be in studies are treated as safely as possible.

 Some clinical trials involve more tests and doctor visits than the participant would normally have for an illness or condition.
 For all types of trials, the participant works with a research team.
 Clinical trial participation is most successful when the protocol is carefully followed and there is frequent contact with the research staff.